CorporateGuuu/midastechnical.com/database/README.md

-# E-Commerce Database Setup
+# MDTS Tech Store Database

-This directory contains the database schema, setup scripts, and data import utilities for the e-commerce platform.
+This directory contains the database schema, setup scripts, and data import utilities for the MDTS Tech Store e-commerce platform.

 ## Database Structure